JohnRamos940/armistice/DOCUMENT.md

-In addition, parts of Tambov (11), Volgograd (12), Saratov (13) and Liptesk Oblasts (14) bordering the regions already mentioned shall be annexed to Ukraine postwar as well and the communities that are part of the areas affected will be fully integrated with it, and its population asked to swear allegiance to Ukraine and its Constitution, speak Ukrainian and serve in the AFU and the other uniformed organizations..
+In addition, parts of Tambov (11), Volgograd (12), Saratov (13) and Liptesk Oblasts (14) bordering the regions already mentioned shall be annexed to Ukraine postwar as well and the communities that are part of the areas affected will be fully integrated with it, and its population asked to swear allegiance to Ukraine and its Constitution, speak Ukrainian and serve in the AFU and the other uniformed organizations.
+People of these areas who have worked with the aggressor in the performance of war crimes, human rights abuses and other activities will be prosecuted accordingly upon official annexation of Ukraine in these areas.

-The autonomous republics of Kabardino-Balkaria (15) and Karachay-Cherkessia (16), also a part of the "Russian Federation", will be assisted by Ukraine to help in their liberation from the Russian dominator and autocrat, and will be assisted in either preparing for full annexation as autonomous republics of Ukraine owing to their location as part of the historic Kuban, or to become fully independent nations, in either case Ukraine will contribite to helping for the restoration of their
+The autonomous republics of Kabardino-Balkaria and Karachay-Cherkessia, also a part of the "Russian Federation", will be assisted by Ukraine to help in their liberation from the Russian dominator and autocrat, and will be assisted in either preparing for full annexation as autonomous republics of Ukraine owing to their location as part of the historic Kuban, or to become fully independent nations, in either case Ukraine will contribite to helping for the restoration of their